Cingulara/openrmf-api-template/README.md

-# openstig-api-upload
+# openrmf-api-upload
-This is the openSTIG Upload API for uploading a CKL file.
+This is the OpenRMF Upload API for uploading a CKL file.
 It has two calls.
+It also has a load of CKL files that are loaded as SYSTEM templates for later use in uploading SCAP scan (XCCDF) files for making checklists.

 POST to / to save a new checklist